SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/exercises/ex3/README.md

 > This needs to be enabled for CORS Connection.
 > Since the direct connection use CORS, please verify your web browser configuration and access.
 > Your web browsers must be configured to:
->    -	Allow pop-up windows from the SAP Analytics Cloud domain: [*.]sapbusinessobjects.cloud.
+>    -	Allow pop-up windows from the SAP Analytics Cloud domain: [*.]cloud.sap
 >    -	Allow 3rd party cookies from the SAP S/4HANA server's domain.
 For example, in Internet Explorer 11, go to Internet Options  Security  Trusted Sites, add your domain name, then select Enable Protected Mode.

 ## Exercises 3.1. - Log on to the SAP Analytics Cloud

    > Please note:
-   > The username and the password can be and will very likely be different from those that you have used to logon to your SAP BTP ABAP environment.
-This is because both systems use a different Identity Provider system for authentication.
+   > The username and the password that you will use to log on to SAP Analytics Cloud will be the same that you have used to logon to your SAP BTP ABAP environment.
+This is because both systems use the same Identity Provider system for authentication.

    > When you participate in a workshop the URL to your SAP Analytics Cloud instance has been provided to you by your trainer.